Petsyy/Petsyy/README.md

 <div align="center">

 # Peter Arenas
-Hello , I'm an **Aspiring Web Developer** with a passion for building clean, user-friendly websites and applications.
+I'm **Aspiring Web Developer** with a passion for building clean, user-friendly websites and applications.
 I'm currently exploring the fundamentals of web development, including design principles, responsive layouts, and modern tools that bring ideas to life on the web.

 # Skills & Expertise